effektif/user-docs/docs/include_process-builder/variables.rst

 Each case stores its own values for each workflow variable.

 You will usually add a variable to your workflow by adding a :ref:`form field <form-fields>`.
-You can also create variables in a :ref:`javascript`, to capture data that the script retrieves or calculates.
+You can also create variables in a :ref:`javascript-action`, to capture data that the script retrieves or calculates.

 .. figure:: /_static/images/forms/start-form.png